alexejan/PBIcmdlet/README.md

 # PBIcmdlet
 Welcome!
-You will find a various powershell scripts using power bi cmdlets.
+Here, you will discover a wide range of PowerShell scripts utilizing Power BI cmdlets.